stuyy/slappey/README.md

 ![slappey-logo](https://i.imgur.com/q4ofLAo.png)

 ## What is Slappey?

-Slappey is a cli tool that lets you generate a Discord.JS project (version 12 or version 11), in a matter of seconds.
+Slappey is a CLI (Command Line Interface) tool that lets you generate a Discord.JS project in a matter of seconds.

+## Why Slappey?

+Do you use a Command/Event Handler?
+Are you tired of having to copy & paste the same files over and over again, or cloning a repository?
+Slappey serves as a purpose to eliminate the annoyance of doing that.
+Instead, with a simple command, Slappey will generate a base structure for your next Discord Bot Project.

+It does so by using the most basic command & event handler.
+Simplicity is key.
+And since it works well, why change it?
+Regardless, if you need to try some things out without needing to re-write the same functions all the time, Slappey is great for that.

+It also eliminates the abstraction away from users so they need not worry about how commands and events are registered.
+It will just work out of the box.

+## What Slappey is NOT

+- A Framework
+- A Library
+- A Discord Bot (It is a Discord Bot Project **generator**)
+- A replacement for coding

 Currently supports only JavaScript, but will support TypeScript soon.

 # Instructions

-Install slappey by running `npm install -g slappey` on your terminal or Windows CMD.
-This will install slappey globally.
+Install slappey by running `npm install -g slappey` or `yarn global add slappey` on your terminal or Windows CMD.
+This will install Slappey globally.

 - To create a project, type `slappey`, or simply type `slappey new <name of project>`